-OSCC has gym that is available to utilize during your assignment.
+OSCC has a gym available to utilize during your assignment.
 The gym is located in the Admin Building.
 On the Federal side, to use the gym, we require that you have a signed Wellness Program Employee Fitness Agreement on file with your home forest.